Holidays in Spain – What makes Spain a perfect holiday destination?

 Gastronomy in Spain – a way of life

-Holidays in Spain would not be the same without trying out a full range of Spanish cuisine which consists of a great variety of recipes containing different ingredients, always fresh and of good quality.
-The Spanish culinary tradition focuses on the natural and freshness.
-Of the many Spanish recipes, some can be considered common to all areas of the country: stained tortillas, paella, chorizo sausages, cheeses and delicious stews.
-Even they are prepared differently from one region to another, Spanish taste them all with the same pleasure.
+Holidays in Spain would not be the same without trying out a full range of Spanish gastronomy which consists of a great variety of recipes containing different ingredients, always fresh and the best quality.
+The Spanish culinary tradition focuses on the natural. fresh and healthy where garlic, extra virgin olive oil, olives, tasty cheese, chorizo sausage, fresh fish and seafood are the mainstay of many recipes, including garlic soups, Paellas, grilled meats and tapas.

-In terms of drinks, the Spaniards begin their mornings with coffee, but the afternoon is sprinkled with plenty of sangria, a punch made of red wine and flavoured fruits, which is found everywhere in Spain.
-Enjoy!
+In terms of drinks, the Spaniards begin their mornings with coffee, but the afternoon is sprinkled with cold beer, wine and sangria, a punch made of red wine and flavoured fruits, which is found everywhere in Spain.

 Golf in Spain

 Spain has become one of the top golfing destinations in Europe and is home to over 400 quality golf courses.
 The PGA Cataluyna and the impressive Valderrama Golf Club have regularly been voted the best golf courses in Europe.

 The undisputed king of golfing destinations in Spain is the Costa del Sol or the Costa del Golf as it is often referred to.
 A true golfing paradise with around 60 championship golf courses on offer including Valderrama Golf, San Roque Club, La Reserva Golf and the Royal Sotogrande Golf Club.
 Valderrama Golf Club was for a number of years home to the Volvo Masters and who can forget the 1997 Ryder Cup where the triumphant Europeans retook the Ryder Cup, it was all the more memorable as the Ryder Captain was the late great Seve Ballesteros.

 » Spain Tours, Tickets, Activities & Things To Do